pseudorandomuser/pseudorandomuser.github.io/docs/_posts/2023-11-27-homekit-key-extraction.md

 $ sudo nvram boot-args=""
 ```

-Reboot into recoveryOS as outlined in the first step of the [Disable System Protections](#disable-system-protections) section.
+Reboot into recoveryOS as outlined in the first step of the '[Disable System Protections](#disable-system-protections)' section.
 Again, from within recoveryOS, open your Terminal, re-enable System Integrity Protection (SIP) and reboot your Mac back into macOS.
   * Note: **It is required to connect to a network with a working Internet connection prior to re-enabling full system security.**

 ```bash